atomb0mb/atomb0mb/README.md

 ## Little about me

-- 🌱 Role: I am a software developer
+- 🌱 Role: I am a software developer with a passion for crafting innovative solutions.
-- ⚡ Fun: I play card and board games.
-I enjoy biking, hiking, and traveling!
+- ⚡ Fun: Traveling is my escape, fueling my creativity and broadening my horizons!
-- 🥅 Goals: Expand domain knowledge of AGILE & DevOps | Find a place I belong!
+- 🥅 Goals: Find a place I belong!

 <br />